mattkaar/aia-web/docs/syllabus.md

 3.  **Document:** A lab manual must be written clearly and concisely within the TopoMojo Markdown editor.
 Along with step-by-step instructions, this document must also contain instructive, contextual information that describes why the specific steps are being completed.

+    - At least **5** automated verification scripts must be included in the lab that when run, validate successful completion of the lab's learning objectives.
+These should assess student understanding (quiz questions) and/or query the state of project VMs to verify that steps are completed correctly.
+These scripts must also be included as text in appendix 1 at the end of the lab manual.

+    - A second appendix must include the quiz questions and answers included in the scripts (if applicable).

+    - A _References_ section at the end of the document must include citations in [IEEE format](https://ieee-dataport.org/sites/default/files/analysis/27/IEEE%20Citation%20Guidelines.pdf).
+For example, citing this syllabus would look like this [1].

+        > [1] C. Herr, M. Kaar.
+"14-761: Applied Information Assurance syllabus," August, 2024.
+[Online].
+Available: <https://www.andrew.cmu.edu/course/14-761/syllabus/>.
+[Accessed Aug.
+27, 2024].

     !!! warning "Plagiarism Warning!"

         The lab manual must be the **original work** of the team.
-Proper citation of all technical sources is required and must be included in the *References* section of the lab document.
+Proper citation of all sources is required.
 If [plagiarism](#plagiarism-policy) is identified in the submitted group project, all students will receive a **ZERO (0)** for the entire group project and other penalties outlined in the [Academic Misconduct](#academic-misconduct) section.

-    - At least **5** automated verification scripts must be included in the lab that when run, validate successful completion of the lab's learning objectives.
-These should assess student understanding (quiz questions) as well as query the state of project VMs to verify that steps are completed correctly.
-These scripts must also be included as text in appendix 1 at the end of the lab manual.

-    - A second appendix must include the quiz questions and answers included in the scripts.

 4.  **Review:** To enhance the quality of the final products and to promote collaboration, group project peer reviews will be conducted.
 On **Week 10** of the course, teams will be assigned to test-drive another team's lab and make comments on their documentation, structure, and overall quality.
 Peer feedback should be compiled into one document no more than 3 pages long.
 The review document must be sent to the owning team and posted to the group site on Canvas.
 This must be completed by the start of class on **Week 11**.
 This will give the owning team time to consider these comments and incorporate any suggestions/changes into their final project submission.